earthly/website/blog/_posts/2022-07-22-use-mongo-with-go.md

     Learn how to use MongoDB with Go in this tutorial.
 Discover how to connect to a MongoDB Atlas cluster, perform CRUD operations, and query the database using the Go MongoDB driver.
 last_modified_at: 2023-07-19
 ---
-**This article explains how to integrate MongoDB with Go.
-Earthly streamlines and speeds up build processes for Go developers using MongoDB.
-[Learn more](/).**
+**This article explores the integration of MongoDB in Go applications.
+Earthly simplifies the build process for Go developers working with MongoDB.
+[Check it out](/).**

 Recently, NoSQL Databases like [MongoDB](https://earthly.dev/blog/mongodb-docker/), LevelDB, Redis, and others have been preferred for building and deploying applications.
 [MongoDB](/blog/mongodb-docker) is one of the most popular and adopted NoSQL databases due to its simplicity and ease of use.